Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/2-project-setup/+page.md

 The token that we are going to airdrop will be a ERC20 token.
 In the same directory we can make a `BagelToken.sol` contract, where we will use the OpenZeppelin libraries `ERC20` and `Ownable` to create it.
 For that we first need to install the dependency with the command `forge install openzeppelin/openzeppelin-contracts --no-commit`.

-In the `foundry.toml` file we the spcify a remapping:
+In the `foundry.toml` file we the specify a remapping:

 ```toml
 remappings = [ '@openzeppelin/contracts/=lib/openzeppelin-contracts/contracts/']